 People Also Ask

 When evaluating a roofer's honesty, start by verifying their credentials.
 A legitimate contractor should provide proof of licensing, insurance, and local business registration.
 Be wary of high-pressure sales tactics, requests for large upfront cash payments, or quotes significantly lower than competitors, as these are common red flags.
 A trustworthy roofer will offer a detailed, written contract specifying materials, scope, timeline, and warranty terms.
 They should also willingly provide references from past clients.
-Finally, pay attention to communication; evasive answers to direct questions about permits, material sourcing, or crew qualifications often indicate dishonesty.
-Always trust your instincts—if something feels off, seek a second opinion.
+Finally, pay attention to communication; consistent vagueness, evasion of direct questions, or reluctance to put promises in writing are strong indicators of potential dishonesty.
+Always get multiple estimates to establish a reasonable market rate for your project.